Regular local rings of dimension four and Gorenstein syzygetic prime ideals: Proof of the main result

-\begin{proof}[Proof of Theorem~\ref{main}, $(i)\Rightarrow (ii)$.]
+\begin{proof}[Proof of Theorem $(i)\Rightarrow (ii)$.]
 Suppose that $(R,\mfm)$ is regular local with $\dim(R)\leq 4$.
-Then $\mfm$ is generated by a regular sequence, so $\mfm$ is syzygetic (see, e.g., \cite[Corollary~3.8]{hsv}); since $R$ is a UFD, then every height one prime ideal is principal (generated by a nonzero divisor), and so again syzygetic; furthermore, every height two Gorenstein prime ideal in a regular local ring is generated by a regular sequence, thus syzygetic (see, e.g. \cite[\S4]{hunekeCM}).
+Then $\mfm$ is generated by a regular sequence, so $\mfm$ is syzygetic (see, e.g., \cite[Corollary~3.8]{hsv}); since $R$ is a UFD, then every height 1 prime ideal is principal (generated by a nonzero divisor), and so again syzygetic; furthermore, every height 2 Gorenstein prime ideal in a regular local ring is generated by a regular sequence, thus syzygetic (see, e.g. \cite[\S4]{hunekeCM}).
 Let $\mfp$ be a prime ideal of height 3, such that $R/\mfp$ is Gorenstein.
 Since $R$ is regular, $\mfp$ has finite projective dimension and $\mfp$ is generically a complete intersection.
-We finish by applying Lemma~\ref{gorenstein}. \end{proof}

-Before proceeding with the proof of Theorem~\ref{main}, we recall the transfer of the syzygetic and Gorenstein properties through completion.

-\begin{remark} Let $(R,\mfm)$ be a Noetherian local ring and $A$ be a faithfully flat $R$-algebra.
-Let $I$ be an ideal of $R$.
-Since $A$ is a flat $R$-module, $I\otimes_RA=IA$.
-Recall that $I$ is syzygetic if, and only if, the complex,
+By Lemma~\ref{gorenstein}, $\mfp$ is syzygetic. \end{proof}